 As we heard the gunshot sounds and woke up, I knew a terrible day was coming.

 It was a dark, hot summer night and there was no electricity.
-Therefore, people in my small, crowded village, which lays in the southeast of the city of Sinjar, were sleeping on the rooftops of their houses.
+Therefore, people in my small, crowded village, located in the southeast of the city of Sinjar, were sleeping on the rooftops of their houses.
 My mother and I had been sitting at home and waiting for my father, who went with some friends to see soldiers around the town, when I felt sleepy and went to bed.
 After sleeping for only two hours, I was suddenly awakened without any idea of what was going on.
 I convinced myself that I had dreamed, so I went back to bed and tried to close my eyes again.

 In a minute, the villagers were all awake and screaming, so I realized that something was wrong.
 Because I did not know what I should do, I just hurried to see if my father was back home.
 I was also afraid of the darkness, gun sounds and people’s voices, but I was a little more relaxed when I saw my parents in their bed.

 Then we were informed that ISIS ( Islamic State in Iraq and Syria) forces were attacking the city, and local soldiers were firing back.
 We immediately went downstairs and waited to know what would happen.
 After several hours, the situation was turning worse.
 The gunfire separated everywhere and at that moment, all we wished was to see the sun again.
-Finally, it was the morning, but the attack was continuing and getting bigger.
+Finally, it was the morning, but the attack was continuing and getting worse.
 We ate breakfast with my uncles’ families, whose houses were next to ours.
 Even though it was our last meal there, we enjoyed eating it together under the sound of guns before receiving unexpected news.

 Someone knocked at the door, and my mother opened it.
 It was our neighbour who was a soldier and was fighting during that night.
 He was breathless and couldn’t speak.
 After a minute of silence, he cried: “What are you doing here?
 ISIS is coming toward us!”